CSBCTF/IWDCTF/Network/Plain sight/README.md

 <img src="https://github.com/CSBCTF/IWDCTF/blob/8529ff1cb76564421dd187bac095a0b28c5f80a6/Network/Plain%20sight/files/1.png">

 From the question, we need to find the victim Ip address.
 At first glance, we can see that ip address 192.168.147.137 is requesting to access a website at 192.168.247.128 via GET request.

-By assumption and we can try and submit that ip address in a format flag IWDCTF{192.168.247.137}.
+We can try and submit that ip address in a format flag IWDCTF{192.168.247.137}.
 It is correct!